zearp/OptiHack/text/BIOS_STUFF.md

 We will also need to download the latest MEBx compatible with our machine.
 You can update from the 9.0.x to 9.1.x so we are stuck with 9.0.x MEBx and a 9.1.x firmware for it.
 It can sound a bit confusing, but look at it as MEBx being an operating system.
 The OS is running version 9.0.x and can only be upgraded within that branch.
 The firmware the OS uses is at 9.1.x and can only be upgraded within that branch.
 Maybe it is possible to upgrade but it would involve more risks than benefits.
 Reprogramming chips in specialised tools are not worth the gains.

 1. Go to [this](https://www.win-raid.com/t832f39-Intel-Engine-Firmware-Repositories.html) forum thread and look for the ```B. Intel (Converged Security) Management Engine Firmware Repository``` section, download the file thats linked for 9.1.
-We'll also need to download the last release of [ME Analyzer](https://github.com/platomav/MEAnalyzer/releases).
 2. Open the ```\Intel ME System Tools v9.1 r7\Flash Image Tool\WIN32``` folder and double click ```fitc.exe```.
 Once open drag your extracted ```mod_bios.bin``` file in it.
 3. From the build menu open build settings and disable ```Generate intermediate build files```.
 Leave the window open and navigate to ```\Intel ME System Tools v9.1 r7\Flash Image Tool\WIN32\mod_bios\Decomp``` in the folder copy the new firmware downloaded (in my case this file was called *9.1.45.3000_5MB_PRD_RGN.bin*) in step 1 to this folder and rename it to ```ME Region.bin```.
 If such a file already exists, remove it.
 4. Go back to Flash Image Tool ( ```fitc.exe```) that should still be open.
 Press F5 to build a new image, press yes when asked about a boot profile.
 Navigate to ```\Intel ME System Tools v9.1 r7\Flash Image Tool\WIN32\Build``` and copy ```outimage.bin``` to your desktop and rename it back to ```mod_\bios.bin``` (this is optional but to keep this guide working it has to to be renamed to avoid confusion).